snowplow/snowplowanalytics.com/_posts/2020-01-13-release-r118/index.md

 This release represents a major upgrade of the core Snowplow technology.
 We are currently testing this tech internally - no small feat because of the size and scope of the release.
 Whilst we are running those tests, we have decided to make the code available to open source users to test themselves: we would welcome any feedback on the new functionality, which we hope to release in production in [R119](#roadmap).

-If you are an open source users who would like to test this new functionality, We would be happy to provide a high-priority OSS support during this testing phase (covering setup, debug, recovery or other aspects).
+If you are an open source users who would like to test this new functionality, we would be happy to provide a high-priority OSS support during this testing phase (covering setup, debug, recovery or other aspects).
 We are committed to iterating our release candidates for R119 rapidly.

 <h1 id="badrows">2.
 New bad row format</h1>